roachlong/liquibase-demo/README.md

 Then wait for the jobs to complete, which you can verify from the CRDB admin console, i.e. https://localhost:8080/#/jobs and look for the statement above to show succeeded.
 Or execute the query below and look for a succeeded status.
 ```
 cockroach sql --url $conn_str -e """
-SELECT status FROM [SHOW JOBS] WHERE description LIKE 'ALTER TABLE bookdb.library.message%' ORDER BY created DESC LIMIT 1;
+SELECT status FROM [SHOW JOBS] WHERE job_type <> 'SCHEMA CHANGE GC' AND description LIKE 'ALTER TABLE bookdb.library.message%' ORDER BY created DESC LIMIT 1;
 """
 ```